Multiparametric MRI of the Prostate

 Thanks to the many years of experience we have gathered as specialists in the area of prostate diagnostics since 2009, we have been able to optimize our MRI-based examinations of the prostate.
 Such optimizations include the use of special examination techniques and additional measurements that are enabled with an MRI device of the latest generation.
 We use a fully equipped 3-Tesla MRI system known as the Siemens MAGNETOM Skyra.

-At the end of the scanning procedure, we meet with our patients to show them the MRI images and offer them an unhurried, plainspoken explanation of our findings.
+Following the examination, our radiologists evaluate the images according to the Pi-Rads classification and show the MRI images to our patients, explaining our findings to them calmly and in simple terms.
 Depending on the specific results of the MRI examination, we also provide a comprehensive recommendation concerning the various treatment alternatives.

 Our multiparametric MRI enables us to give our patients a maximum degree of diagnostic assurance.